icosa-foundation/open-brush-docs/user-guide/open-brush-api/README.md

 Any language that can send http requests should work.

+### How can another app receive new strokes?

+Open Brush can tell another app whenever you finish a brush stroke.
+It can either send the information straight away or wait for the other app to ask for it.

+See [Receiving strokes in another app](receiving-strokes.md) for help choosing the right option and instructions for setting it up.

 ### Known Issues with the API

 Currently the brush 'cursor' (or the 'turtle' if you want to think of this as a kind of LOGO system) doesn't store it's full rotation - only it's bearing.